Marine Corps boot camp is specially designed to mentally break down recruits before allowing them to earn the prestigious title of U.S. Marine.

 The war doesn’t wait and you should never slow down.
 If that’s not common sense to you now, it will be.

-1. “Don’t worry about learning your general orders because they’re useless.”
+7. “Don’t worry about learning your general orders because they’re useless.”
+Not in Marine hell.

 General orders are a pain in the ass to memorize, but they’re burnt into your memory because they can save lives.